AdobeDocs/cc-everywhere/src/pages/guides/tutorials/generate-image.md

 ![Generate image Custom Community Wall](./images/generate-image--custom-community-wall.png)

-In the `src/images` folder, you'll find 24 images of cats enjoying some leisure time that have been generated with Adobe Firefly, alongside with an `images.json` file.
+In the `src/images` folder, you'll find 24 images of cats enjoying some comfy day-drinking leisure time that have been generated with Adobe Firefly, alongside with an `images.json` file.

 ```json
 // images/images.json